cdapio/cdap/cdap-docs/introduction/source/index.rst

      * - Without CDAP
        - - Write and execute **MapReduce** using **Hadoop**
-         - Separate environment for processing in real time setup stack
+         - Separate environment for processing in real-time setup stack
          - Add ability to periodically copy datasets into **SQL** using **Sqoop**
          - Orchestrate the Mapreduce job using Oozie
          - Write an application to serve the data